310mc/https-310mc.github.io-tl/source/_posts/tropical/RELAX_PARADISE.md

 {% note Text Only Version %}
 Healing jungle is calling you!
 (Come on!)
-Healing jungle is calling you
+Healing jungle is calling you!
 (Come on!)
-Healing jungle is calling you
+Healing jungle is calling you!
 (Come on!)

 “Come on over to paradise~”